Transplant Patients

 We couldn't create the Edmonds Transplant Centre if it wasn't for the generous donations of our wonderful supporters.
 You can help us today by donating.

-Edmonds Transplant Centre
+Edmonds Transplant Centre Birmingham

 Queen Elizabeth Hospital Birmingham Charity has launched a brand-new £4 million fundraising appeal to create the Birmingham Transplant Centre.

-Work has begun on the new ‘Edmonds Transplant Centre’, which will become a national centre of excellence for organ transplantation in Birmingham, and will be funded by QEHB Charity.
+Work has begun on the new ‘Edmonds Transplant Centre Birmingham’, which will become a national centre of excellence for organ transplantation in Birmingham, and will be funded by QEHB Charity.
 It will put patient care at the forefront of transplantation and will create a “one stop shop” for patients undergoing organ transplants.

 The Ann Fox Foundation